graphery/graphane/src/web-component/README.md

 - `ready` when the component has been instantiated and has run the sti constructor.
 - `render` when the component you've built its basic display.
 - `refresh` when the component has updated its content.
-- `update` when the component content is updated (can be launched multiple times)
+- `update` when the component content is updated (can be launched multiple times).

 <!-- example3.html -->